openmsi/openmsistream_short_course/cheat_sheets/01_setup_for_activities.md

 If you're on a Windows system, you'll need to set an environment variable value to make sure that globally-installed DLL files can be found in your Cond environments.
 To do that, type:

     conda env config vars set CONDA_DLL_SEARCH_MODIFICATION_ENABLE=1

+to set the variable value.
+Then deactivate and restart your environment:

     conda deactivate
     conda activate openmsistream_short_course

-to set the variable value and restart your environment.

-### Install libsodium
+### Install libsodium & git

-Next we'll install the "libsodium" dependency using the Conda package manager.
+Next we'll install the "libsodium" dependency and the "git" library using the Conda package manager.
 Type:

-    conda install -c anaconda libsodium -y
+    conda install -c anaconda libsodium git -y

-and allow the installtion to completes.
+and allow the installation to complete.

 ### Install librdkafka (MAC ONLY)